Agent skill for worker-specialist - invoke with $agent-worker-specialist

 Suggestions

-Replace the entire description with concrete actions the skill performs, e.g., 'Delegates complex tasks to specialized worker agents for parallel processing' or whatever the actual functionality is.
+Replace the entire description with concrete actions the skill performs (e.g., 'Delegates complex tasks to specialized sub-agents for parallel processing').

-Add an explicit 'Use when...' clause that describes the scenarios and trigger terms that should cause Claude to select this skill.
+Add an explicit 'Use when...' clause that describes the scenarios and user requests that should trigger this skill.

-Include natural language keywords that users would actually say when they need this skill's functionality, rather than internal naming conventions like 'worker-specialist'.
+Include natural keywords and terms that users would actually say when they need this skill's functionality, rather than internal naming conventions like 'worker-specialist'.

 | Dimension | Reasoning | Score |